vchoudhari45/codingcargo/src/main/java/com/vc/docs/md/hard/median-of-two-sorted-arrays.md

 int lo = 0;
 int hi = m;
 /**
-    We do + 1 here to total length so that we get extra element on the left hand side And we can return mid in case total number of elements are odd */ int halfOfTotalElements = (m + n + 1) / 2;
+    We do + 1 to total length so that we get extra element on the left hand side And we can return mid in case total number of elements are odd */ int halfOfTotalElements = (m + n + 1) / 2;